• Skip to primary navigation

 3. Tomatoes

-Tomatoes are a great source of antioxidant like beta-carotene, lycopene, selenium and Vitamin C. These antioxidants prevent chronic degenerative diseases and premature aging.
+Tomatoes are a great source of antioxidants like beta-carotene, lycopene, selenium and Vitamin C. These antioxidants prevent chronic degenerative diseases and premature aging.
 They also have higher water content making them effective as diuretics.

 These foods are also good for losing weight and lowering blood pressure as they are low in cholesterol and calories.
 (3, 4, 5)